 Old Business

-• Sustainable NJ Certification Planning (responded 1/6/23) – Deb Evans announced that we have achieved Silver Level.
+• Sustainable NJ Certification Planning (responded 1/6/23) – Deb Evans announced that we have applied for Silver Level.
 Waste Management was considered the leading project where we obtained points.
 The second leading project is Emergency Management and resiliency.
-ANJEC offers a webinar for more information. • Green Team Planning - Trex bench – Freedom Barks is collecting plastics for a 4th bench.
+ANJEC offers a webinar for more information. • Green Team Planning - Trex bench – Our Green Team is collecting plastics for a 4th bench.
 The second bench ready for assembling and will be placed in Cow Point near the Gazebo.
 (1st bench is in Still Park).
 Bench 3 is ordered and will be placed in the dog park as part of the collaboration with Freedom Barks.
 Collection for Bench 4 is underway, with 100 lbs. of plastic collected.
-We can now take the plastic bags to the County facility and receive credit for the Twp’s recycling tonnage grant & Clean Communities program; however we lost some credit towards this bench since
+We can now take the plastic to the County facility and receive credit for the Twp’s recycling tonnage grant & Clean Communities program; however we lost some credit towards this bench since